-- · Aardklop, held annually in Potchefstroom, North West, is inherently Afrikaans, but universal in character.
-The festival provides a platform for the creativity and talent of local artists. - · Arts Alive International Festival in Newtown, Johannesburg provides the best in homegrown and overseas entertainment. - The Cape Town International Jazz Festival features international and African artists.
-It also features photographic and art exhibitions. - The Dance Umbrella is a festival of contemporary choreography and dance, presenting work ranging from community-based dance troupes to international companies. - The Klein Karoo Nasionale Kunstefees, known as the KKNK, a vibrant festival for the performing arts, is held annually in Oudtshoorn and presentations include drama, cabaret, and contemporary and classical music. - The Mangaung African Cultural Festival (MACUFE), in Bloemfontein in the Free State, is one of the biggest cultural tourism events in southern Africa.
-The 10-day festival showcases the cream of African and international talent. - The National Arts Festival, held annually in July in Grahamstown in the Eastern Cape, is one of the largest and most diverse arts gatherings in Africa. - Oppikoppi Bushveld Bash near Northam in North West offers live performances by rock, alternative and blues bands, both local and from abroad. - The Splashy Fen Music Festival near Underberg in KwaZulu-Natal offers a variety of mainstream and alternative rock and pop music. - Standard Bank Joy of Jazz is Johannesburg's biggest annual jazz festival, with local and international artists performing at different venues across the city. - Up the Creek is a popular music festival on the banks of the Breede River near Swellendam in the Western Cape. - · The Mandela International Film Festival aims to celebrate and stimulate a brave new world of film-making, and is dedicated to improving both the craft and business of film.
+- Aardklop, held annually in Potchefstroom, North West, is inherently Afrikaans, but universal in character.
+The festival provides a platform for the creativity and talent of local artists. - Arts Alive International Festival in Newtown, Johannesburg provides the best in homegrown and overseas entertainment in September. - The Cape Town International Jazz Festival features international and African artists.
+It also features photographic and art exhibitions. - The Dance Umbrella is a festival of contemporary choreography and dance, presenting work ranging from community-based dance troupes to international companies. - The Klein Karoo Nasionale Kunstefees, known as the KKNK, a vibrant festival for the performing arts, is held annually in Oudtshoorn and presentations include drama, cabaret, and contemporary and classical music. - The Mangaung African Cultural Festival (MACUFE) in Bloemfontein in the Free State is one of the biggest cultural tourism events in southern Africa.
+This 10-day festival showcases the cream of African and international talent.

+• The National Arts Festival, held annually in July in Grahamstown in the Eastern Cape, is one of the largest and most diverse arts gatherings in Africa.